 Summary

-- Adam Back said the recent decline in Bitcoin (BTC) prices represents a price-correction phase consistent with the historical four-year market cycle.
+- Adam Back said the recent Bitcoin price decline is a price-correction phase consistent with the historical four-year market cycle.

-- He said the current volatility reflects the asset’s inherent volatility rather than a flaw in the Bitcoin theory.
+- He said the current volatility reflects inherent volatility in the asset, not a flaw in Bitcoin theory.

 - Back said ETF holders are more loyal than individual Bitcoin traders, and that institutional investors can respond to downturns through portfolio rebalancing.

-Adam Back, CEO of Blockstream, assessed the recent decline in Bitcoin (BTC) prices as consistent with the historical four-year market cycle.
+Adam Back, CEO of Blockstream (BlBlockstream), recently assessed the latest drop in Bitcoin (BTC) prices as moving in line with the market’s historical four-year cycle.

-According to CoinDesk, a digital-asset (crypto) industry publication, he said at the iConnections conference in Miami that "in light of the historical four-year cycle, we are now in a phase of price correction," adding, "volatility like this is not surprising.
-It reflects the asset’s inherent volatility rather than a flaw in the Bitcoin theory."
+According to crypto-focused media outlet CoinDesk on the 25th (local time), he said at the iConnections conference held in Miami, “Viewed through the lens of the historic four-year cycle, we are now in a phase of price correction,” adding, “Volatility like this is not surprising.
+It reflects the asset’s inherent volatility rather than a flaw in Bitcoin theory.”

-He added, "some market participants may be trading based on past price patterns rather than fundamentals," emphasizing that "volatility is an essential part of the Bitcoin market."
+He added, “Some market participants may be trading based on past price patterns rather than fundamentals,” and said, “Volatility is an essential part of the Bitcoin market.”

 He also noted differences in behavior by investor type.
-Back said, "ETF holders are more loyal than individual Bitcoin traders," explaining that "retail investors tend to deploy capital when prices rise, which limits their capacity to add exposure during downturns.
+Back said, “ETF holders are more loyal than individual Bitcoin traders,” and explained, “Retail investors tend to deploy capital when prices rise, so their capacity to add more in a downturn is limited.

 By contrast, institutional investors can respond through portfolio rebalancing.”